dotpep/clean-ddd-marketplace-api/README.md

     - [ ] Implement Redis Cache CodeService
 - [ ] Elasticsearch APM and Kibana (ELK) logging and monitoring system

+## Features

+- Simple DDD Architecture with layers for Business Logic and Process
+- Applied SOLID Principles and OOP Patterns
+- Dependency Injection container to resolve dependencies and using Base Interface classes
+- Linters/Formatter and Pre-commit
+- Database and Project in Docker compose and makefile to run commands in one command
+- OpenAPI Docs
+- Writed Unit Tests

 ## Architecture

 Layers